-Thank you to the many teachers who helped us to test our new EcoXPT Curriculum.
+Thank you to the many teachers who tested our new EcoXPT Curriculum.
+The curriculum is now available.
 EcoXPT uses a virtual world to teach the causal dynamics of ecosystems and to help students learn the forms of experimentation and investigation that ecosystems scientists use to understand complex, real world science problems that exist on broad spatial and temporal scales.
-It helps them to learn the Crosscutting Themes of Patterns and Causality from the Next Generation Science Standards.
-The program will be ready for free download in the coming weeks.
-Please check back for updates.
+It helps them to learn the Crosscutting Concepts of Patterns and Causality from the Next Generation Science Standards.
+Find out more at this...

-S. Lynneth Solis and Maleka Donaldson Gramling each won the 2016-2017 AERA Minority Dissertation Fellowship in Education Research based upon their scholarly achievements, the quality of their proposed research, and their potential to contribute to education research.
+S. Lynneth Solis and Maleka Donaldson each won the 2016-2017 AERA Minority Dissertation Fellowship in Education Research based upon their scholarly achievements, the quality of their proposed research, and their potential to contribute to education research.
 To have one winner is wonderful enough, but to have two from the same small lab is extraordinary!
 The rest of us in the lab who know Maleka and Lynneth are not surprised but we are very, very proud and happy for them!

 We have developed and classroom-tested two curriculum modules.
 Each module is focused on a type of causality that is important to understanding environmental issues and climate change in particular.
 Module One is called "Becoming Global Thinkers: Thinking About Distant Causes and Effects.
 It focuses on cases when causes and effects are separated in space and time such that it is challenging to notice them.
 Module Two is called "Becoming Responsible Individuals...